elicie/Claudable/README.md

 ## What is Claudable?

 Claudable is a powerful Next.js-based web app builder that combines **C**laude Code's (Cursor CLI also supported!) advanced AI agent capabilities with **Lovable**'s simple and intuitive app building experience.
 Just describe your app idea - "I want a task management app with dark mode" - and watch as Claudable instantly generates the code and shows you a live preview of your working app.
-You can deploy your app to Vercel and integrate database with Supabase for free.
+You can deploy your app on your own infrastructure with per-project PostgreSQL databases provisioned automatically.

 This open-source project empowers you to build and deploy professional web applications easily for **free**.